KalyanbrataIISc/TCN-project/README.md

 # TCN-project: ANN-to-SNN Conversion for Line Orientation Classification

 This project demonstrates the conversion of a trained Artificial Neural Network (ANN) to a Spiking Neural Network (SNN) for classifying simple line images (horizontal vs. vertical) and analyzing their responses.
-It includes code for data generation, ANN training, weight export, SNN simulation, and response analysis.
+It includes code for data generation, ANN training, weight export, SNN simulation, response analysis, and robustness to background noise.

 ## Project Structure